jazzband/django-analytical/docs/services/performable.rst

 -------------------------------

-If your websites identifies visitors, you can pass this information on to Performable so that you can tie survey submissions to customers.
+If your websites identifies visitors, you can pass this information on to Performable so that you can track individual users.
 By default, the username of an authenticated user is passed to Performable automatically.
 See :ref:`identifying-visitors`.

 You can also send the visitor identity yourself by adding either the ``performable_identity`` or the ``analytical_identity`` variable to